Baire property of space of Baire-one functions: Baireness for space of Baire-one functions

 By Corollary \ref{cor22}, there exists a subsequence $\{A_{n_k}: k\in\mathbb{N}\}\subseteq \{A_n: n\in \mathbb{N}\}$ such that $\{A_{n_k}: k\in\mathbb{N}\}$ is strongly $Coz_{\delta}$-disjoint.
 Let $B_1=\bigcup\{A_{n_k}: k\in \mathbb{N}\}$.
 Then $\overline{B_1}=\overline{A}$ and, by Lemma \ref{lem1}, $B_1$ is a $G_{\delta}$-set in $X$.
 Consider $A\setminus B_1$.
 Since $A$ is not-$G_{\delta}$ then $A\setminus B_1=\{A_j: j\neq n_k, j,k\in \mathbb{N}\}$ is not $G_{\delta}$, too.
 Since $A$ is locally not-$G_{\delta}$ then $\overline{A\setminus B_1}=\overline{A}$.
 Analogously, choose $B_2\subset (A\setminus B_1)$ such that $B_2=\{A_{j_s}: s\in \mathbb{N}\}$ is a $G_{\delta}$-set in $X $ and $\overline{B_2}=\overline{A}$.
 By induction, choose $B_j\subset(A\setminus \bigcup\{B_i: i=1,..,j-1\})$ such that $B_j$ is a $G_{\delta}$-set in $X$ and $\overline{B_j}=\overline{A}$.
 Note that the induction is an infinite because $A$ is not $G_{\delta}$.
 We get the family $\{B_i: i\in \mathbb{N}\}$ which satisfies our requirements.
 This conclude the proof. \end{proof}

 \begin{theorem} If $X$ is metrizable and $B_1(X)$ is a Baire space, then each separable subset of $X$ without isolated points is meager (of first category) in itself. \end{theorem}

-\begin{proof} Assume that $Y\subseteq X$ is separable and has no isolated points.
+\begin{proof} Let $Y$ be a separable subset of $X$ without isolated points.
 Assume that $Y$ is of second category in itself.
 Then there is $Z\subseteq Y$ relatively open which is a Baire space.
 In particular, $Z$ is locally uncountable (as it has no isolated points).
 Let $A\subseteq Z$ be a countable dense subset.
-Then $A$ is locally non-$G_{\delta}$.